On the asymptotic profile of solutions to semilinear damped wave equations with critical nonlinearities: Some remarks to sharp lifespan estimates

-under the conditions stated in Theorem \ref{Theorem2}.
+\textbf{Proof of the estimate (\ref{Lower_Lifespan})}.
 The proof relies on the argument introduced in \cite{Ikeda2016}, together with the solution spaces and the quantities established in the proof of Theorem \ref{Theorem1}.
 Specifically, we recall some estimates related to the global existence of small data solutions.

 On the other hand, we see that

 Similarly, we also have

 As a result, we gain